 - All transactions above £100.

 - End of year accounts

 - Annual Governance Statements

 - Internal Audit Reports

 - List of Councillor or Member responsibilities

 - Details of public land and building assets

 - Draft minutes of Council and committees within one month

 - Agendas and associated papers no later than three clear days before the meeting.

-Policy adopted 1 May 2018 Next review date May 2021
+Policy adopted 1 May 2018 Reviewed and adopted 11 May 2021 Next review date May 2024